 Cc:, and custom) headers added so far from config or command line.

-In addition to the patches, generate a cover letter file containing the shortlog and the overall diffstat.
+In addition to the patches, generate a cover letter file containing the branch description, shortlog and the overall diffstat.
 You can fill in a description in the file before sending it out.

 Append the notes (see git-notes(1)) for the commit after the three-dash line.